-A total of ~34,600 gal of FerroBlack was installed across five transects, totalling 2,340 linear ft (lf), during four week of injection activities.
+A total of ~34,600 gal of FerroBlack was installed across five transects, totalling 2,340 linear ft (If), during four week of injection activities.
 Injectate distribution was assessed by placing transducers in existing monitoring wells and piezometers, and by monitoring changes in groundwater geochemistry.
 Colorimetric evaluation was also simple, as the FerroBlack product is a dark gray; groundwater samples showed visual influence as further reference of product distribution.
-Using these groundwater monitoring techniques, field borehole for high-energy injections.
-Sonic drilling and backfill activities took five emplacement of material was affirmed successful in creating the transect weeks to complete and were conducted with a four-week lead time over design.
-Currently, groundwater monitoring continues at the site to monitor performance.
+Using these groundwater monitoring techniques, field performance.

-In the end, it was determined that the optimal operating rage of this system interval.
-However, at shallower depths and to control daylighting, especially in areas with utilities or former environmental construction disturbance, similar distribution could be affected at 50 to 80 psig by conducting separate,
+In the end, it was determined that the optimal operating rage of this system areas with utilities or former environmental construction disturbance, similar distribution could be affected at 50 to 80 psig by conducting separate,